-The City of Victoria has committed to recognizing additional human rights including protection against discrimination based on perceptions of social condition and disability, discrimination based on stereotypical physical markers of poverty, and illicit drug use.
+The City of Victoria has committed to recognizing additional human rights including protection against discrimination based on perceptions of social condition, disability, stereotypical physical markers of poverty, and illicit drug use.9

 The recognition of housing as a human right means that governments are accountable for providing safe, secure, affordable housing for all residents.
-They also have the responsibility to ensure that processes are inclusive, safe for all participants and free from discrimination at any official land use committees and meetings.
+They also have the responsibility to ensure that processes are inclusive, safe for all attendees, and free from discrimination at any official committees and meetings.